randomx10/WRO2025-CHISPATEAM/docs/readme.md

   * **Why We Stopped Using It:**

-    * Provided unstable and inconsistent results in small, confined spaces.
+    * Provided unstable and inconsistent results in small, confined spaces (the LIDAR worked better in way more open fields up to 12m).

-    * Difficulty detecting nearby walls and objects due to reflection noise.
+    * Difficulty detecting nearby walls and objects due to reflection noise (plots randomly appeared and then stopped appearing after a second or two, making it impossible to do multiple sampling).

-    * Calibration proved time-consuming, and performance did not justify the complexity.
+    * Calibration proved time-consuming, and performance did not justify the complexity and time required to get it working.

   * **Our Solution:** Replaced with strategically placed **ultrasonic sensors** and a reliable **gyroscope** to manage spatial awareness with much greater efficiency.
 This switch significantly improved consistency and reduced computational load.